epelde/springbatch-quickstart/README.md

 To install the archetype on your local repository run the following command:

     mvn install:install-file -DgroupId=epelde.github.com -DartifactId=springbatch-quickstart -Dversion=1.0-SNAPSHOT -Dpackaging=jar -Dfile=PATH_TO_WHERE_YOU_DOWNLOADED_JAR_FILE

+**Update your local catalog [optional]**

+The point of catalogs is exactly to not have to know the names of archetypes in advance (groupId, artifactId, version).
+This way you have to type less when generating your project as it will be displayed in an archetype list.
+For archetypes not included in the catalog the user will have to type more but it will work the same way.

+    mvn archetype:crawl -Dcatalog=THE_ARCHETYPES_CATALOG_TO_UPDATE_XML_FILE

 **Generate your project source**

 Once installed successfully you are ready to start your on Spring Batch project.
 A Maven archetype is a Maven project templating toolkit.
-Move to a fresh directory and use your archetype to generate the project.
-Type the following command:
+Move to a fresh directory and use your archetype to generate the project. if you updated yout local catalog type the following command:

     mvn archetype:generate -DarchetypeCatalog=local

-The full list is displayed and in the prompt response, you will be able to answer with a filter.
-Then you will have to provide information for groupId, artifactId and version.
+This will prompt you with the archetypes list installed in your local repository.
+Now you can select one and provided the required information for groupId, artifactId and version of your project.

+If you didn't updated you local catalog you have to type a bit more:

+    mvn archetype:generate -DarchetypeGroupId=epelde.github.com -DarchetypeArtifactId=springbatch-quickstart -DarchetypeVersion=1.0-SNAPSHOT -DarchetypeCatalog=local _DgroupId=YOU_PROJECTS_PACKAGING -DartifactId=YOUR_PROJECTS_ID -Dversion=YOU_PROJECTS_VERSION

-**Compile & run**
+**Compile & build**

 Finally compile the project by running the following command:

     mvn clean package

+**Run the sample**

-Now you are ready to run  the samples!
+Now you are ready to run  the samples.
+Type the following Maven command to run the simplets sample provided in order to check if everuthing is ok.

+    mvn exec:java -Dexec.mainClass=org.springframework.batch.core.launch.support.CommandLineJobRunner -Dexec.args="sample1.xml sample1"

 # How can I run the samples?#

 Along with the archetype there are a number of sample jobs provided ready to be use.
 You can run the samples provided just using the command line.
 As you should have Maven 3 already installed, the easiest way is to use it to run the samples.